PastorL69/tron-128led/readme.md

 git clone https://github.com/p69172002/tron-128led
 ```
 ## Configuring the files
-After having cloned the repository, you must change the paths in `exec.sh` and `tron.json`
+After having cloned the repository, you must change the paths in `start.sh` and `tron.json`

 ## Running the script
 ```